 A painful yet clear example is when people are mistreated.
 What is the mistreated person reflecting?
 That they don’t respect themselves: they mistreat themselves.
 As hard as it is to admit, it’s true.
 They’re mistreating themselves by giving power to someone who doesn’t love them.
 This includes a consequent drop in self-esteem.

 The mirror, like any mirror, should be an opportunity to see each other clearly and make a decision.
 Some mirrors are very revealing, such as in this painful scenario that many people experience every day.

 If your partner is a mirror, take advantage of it!
 Look into the mirror without wearing masks, without denial and without wanting to be someone you’re not.

 Accept your mistakes and accept your shortcomings.
-This will allow you to know yourself better, make the relevant decisions and even change for the better.
+This will allow you to get to know yourself better, make the relevant decisions and even change for the better.

 Teach yourself to become stronger, to change direction, to take control of your own life.
 Look straight into the eyes of your shortcomings so that they cease to be and instead strengthen you.

 If your partner is your mirror, what are they reflecting?